-CNIA intends to exploit this unique advantage – to serve as a bridge to promote better understandings inter and intra Asia, as well as between the New Asia and the World.
+CNIA intends to exploit this distinct advantage by serving as a bridge to promote better understandings inter and intra Asia, as well as between the New Asia and the World.

-CNIA was founded by Tan Sri Ong Tee Keat and Mr Koh King Kee.
+CNIA was founded in 2xxx by Tan Sri Ong Tee Keat and Mr Koh King Kee.

 Tan Sri Ong Tee Keat, Chairman of CNIA, is the former Federal Transport Minister and Former Deputy Parliament Speaker of Malaysia.
 He is currently the President of The Malaysia-China Silk Route Business Chamber and has been active in promoting Malaysia – China relations since his early days in active politics, more so after exiting from partisan politics in 2013.
-He is a well known figure in the Chinese language literary circle for his creative writing as well as his social critique and political commentaries.
+He is a well-known figure in Chinese language literary circles for his creative writing as well as his social critique and political commentaries.

 Mr Koh King Kee, President of CNIA, is currently the Director of China Belt and Road Desk, Baker Tilly MH Advisory Malaysia.
 He is an Associate Fellow of the Institute of China Studies, University of Malaysia and former Research Director of Parti Keadilan Malaysia.
-Mr Koh has keen interest in the economics and politics of China and has delivered numerous talks on BRI both in Malaysia and China.
+Mr Koh has a keen interest in the economics and politics of China and has delivered numerous talks on the country’s Belt and Road Initiative (BRI) both in Malaysia and China.